ibettison/SMP2/README.md

 Gumby 2 is used as the PHP framework.

 The PHPSECLIB application is incorporated into this project to manage the secure connection to the sFTP server and the transfer of the files.
+The library can be cloned her https://github.com/phpseclib/phpseclib.git